-- 7. Become familiar with the Missouri Pre-Service Teacher Assessment (MOPTA).
+- 7. Become familiar with the Missouri Pre-Service Teacher Assessment (MoPTA).
 The MoPTA is a performance-based assessment created by the Missouri Department of Elementary and Secondary Education (DESE) and Educational Testing Services (ETS).
 The purpose of MoPTA is to assess the instructional capability of teacher candidates prior to licensure.
 The MoPTA consists of four tasks that require the teacher candidate to demonstrate their knowledge, skills, and abilities in the classroom setting.
 Please refer to the Missouri Pre-Service Teacher Assessment Overview for guidance (see Appendices). - 8.
 MoPTA Task 1 will be graded by the university supervisor.
 MoPTA Task 2-4 will be graded by outside sources hired by DESE.
 Please refer to the Academic Course Calendar for the due date and "Grading Day Workshop".
-Even though the workshop is option, we encourage you to attend and reap the benefits of talking through the grading process with colleagues. - 9.
-Written lesson plans are required of teacher candidates upon each formal observation by the university supervisor, cooperating teacher, or administrator.
-The MOPTA lesson plan format should be utilized as a starting point.
-Additions to the MOPTA lesson plan should be agreed upon by the cooperating teacher, university supervisor, and the teacher candidate.
-A suggested format is provided in the MOPTA Handbook. - 10.
+Even though the workshop is optional, we encourage you to attend and reap the benefits of talking through the grading process with colleagues. - Written lesson plans are required of teacher candidates upon each formal observation by the university supervisor, cooperating teacher, or administrator.
+Additional lesson planning should be agreed upon by the cooperating teacher and the teacher candidate.
+A suggested format is provided in the MoPTA Handbook. - 10.
 The skills and qualities listed on the summative evaluation form serve as course objectives for student teaching.
 They should be addressed throughout the semester. - 11.
 All activities must be planned cooperatively by the teacher candidate and cooperating teacher with the university supervisor available for consultation.
 The teacher candidate should receive approval from the cooperating teacher for lessons prior to their presentation.
 It is anticipated the cooperating teacher will encourage the teacher candidate to apply a variety of teaching styles and techniques during the student teaching semester. - 12.
 Self-evaluation is viewed as an important aspect of reflective practice and professional development.
 The teacher candidate should set goals to assist in the process of self-evaluation (see Teacher Candidate Goals and Self Evaluation form in the Appendices) For the midterm point and final evaluations, the teacher candidate should review his/her goals with the cooperating teacher and university supervisor.
-During the final evaluation, the teacher candidate should also identify goals which are appropriate for the first year of teaching.

-- 13. Being the major source of feedback for the teacher candidate, request to critique and evaluate the teacher candidate both formally (formative evaluation and summative evaluation forms) and informally throughout the student teaching experience.
-The formative evaluation, evaluation rubric, and summative evaluation forms should be used for all teacher candidates. - 14.
-For each site plan an initial informal short visit will set the stage for the semester.
+During the final evaluation, the teacher candidate should also identify goals which are appropriate for the first year of teaching. - 13.
+Being the major source of feedback for the teacher candidate, request to critique and evaluate the teacher candidate both formally (formative evaluation and summative evaluation forms) and informally throughout the student teaching experience.
+The formative evaluation, evaluation rubric, and summative evaluation

+(Missouri Educator Evaluation System (MEES) Administrator Form) forms should be used for all teacher candidates.

+14. For each site plan an initial informal short visit will set the stage for the semester.
 Stop by the office and introduce yourself to the administration and/or department directors.
 A minimum of four formal observations should be scheduled throughout the semester.
-Make sure the cooperating teacher(s) schedules a minimum of three formal observations.
-(World Language and Special Education Cooperating Teachers please see additional guidance below.)
+Make sure the cooperating teacher(s) schedules a minimum of three formal observations. (\World Language and Special Education Cooperating Teachers please see additional guidance below.)
 The Academic Course Calendar provided in this packet should be utilized as a guide.
 Lesson plans should be provided by the teacher candidate at least 48 hours prior to implementation; thus, allowing time for discussion and refiguring.
-A suggested format is provided in the MoPTA Handbook.
+A suggested format is provided in the MOPTA Handbook.

 For each observation, Foliotek access will be emailed to your SLU email account.
 Specific dates regarding completion and time-frame can be found on the Academic Course Calendar.
 During the last observation, a summative evaluation will be provided through Foliotek.
-The university supervisor and the cooperating teacher will be given access to enter the Summative Evaluation into Foliotek.
-Feel free to view the evaluation tools in your Foliotek account.
+The university supervisor and the cooperating teacher will be given access to enter the summative evaluation.